kevinmthornton/tech_library/readme.md

-This is code written to apply for a PHP position based on criteria given the PDF file.
+This is code written to apply for a PHP position based on a spec to write code for a technical book based library where users can login and checkout books.

 The tech_library.sql file has all the information for the database.
 I included the data for the tbl_users table.
 I got this into the database via the insertUsers function which is commented out on line 34 of the index.php file.